Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 God tells us we’re to love our spouses; Paul said men are to love their wives and give of themselves as Jesus gave Himself for the church.
 Wives are to love their husbands, submitting to them as we submit before the Lord.
 Satan, the world, and our flesh war with us and try to get us to do the opposite and all too often we comply.

-Let’s look at what takes people to this point:
+Let’s look at what takes people to this point [of step-by-step of justifying our wrong behavior]:

 The first step in the downward spiritual spiral is the rationalization of sin.
 Usually it’s something small and seemingly insignificant.
 Yet, because it’s the first step, it’s significant.
 What makes it more so is that we rationalize hurting the person we’ve pledged to love.”